 - Diane Dixon is our part-time visiting support worker whose remit is to offer a regular weekly visit to older people with specific needs

-- Moira Bowater, started as our community support worker in July 2016.
-This is what she says about her part time post: “I have met a number of people with various needs and have enjoyed getting to know the people I visit.
-Some of the people I visit I take out shopping in a wheelchair and my driving skills are getting better the more I do it!
-Others I visit for a chat or we go for a walk or go to a cafe for a chat and cup of tea or coffee”
+- Moira Bowater, has been our community support worker for over 5 years.
+This is what she says about her part-time post: “I have met a number of people with various needs and have enjoyed getting to know the people I visit.
+Some of the people I visit I take out shopping in a wheelchair others I visit for a chat or we go for a walk or go to a cafe for a chat and cup of tea or coffee”

 - To work together to improve the wellbeing of older people in our local neighbourhood by developing a wide range of social and practical activities and services

 - To bring together our members -both users and volunteers- in a relationship of mutual respect and support to improve individual’s lives and the wider community

 - To make our community a kinder and better place to live by bringing people together, spending time with each other and working together

 - To continually improve what we do and how we do it by learning from each other and sharing ideas with other community groups

 - To look for ways to access the financial and human resources to ensure the consistency and continuity of the services and activities we provide